Everink/everink.github.io/_posts/2019-11-27-selfservice-vmstart.md

 # 4. Creating the first function <a name="first-function"></a>

-Once your Function App is ready, and you have your managed identity, You can create a function with the quickstart by clicking on the  **+** sign next to functions.
+Once your Function App is ready, and you have your managed identity, you can create a function with the quickstart by clicking on the  **+** sign next to functions.

 ![]({{ site.baseurl }}/images/selfservice-function/new-function1.0.png)